Viññāṇa Anidassana

 A wide range of opinions has long surrounded two innocent Pali words: viññāṇa anidassana.
 They are translated variously, as ‘consciousness that is without feature / signless / invisible / non-manifesting / makes no showing / can not be characterized’, et cetera.
 This variety already indicates that their meaning is somewhat obscure.
 This obscurity has, however, not stopped interpreters from giving the words a lot of importance, because some see in viññāṇa anidassana a kind of consciousness essentially equal to nibbāna.1 But there are many problems with this, starting with the following:

-- Many suttas do the exactly opposite: they relate nibbāna to the cessation of consciousness,2 and equate consciousness to suffering.3
+Many suttas do the exact opposite: they relate nibbāna to the cessation of consciousness,2 and equate consciousness to suffering.3

 Some things are just best explained in writing—hence this essay.
 I show here that viññāṇa anidassana is not nibbāna, but a poetic description of the state of boundless consciousness, the second “formless” meditation state.
 Most of the arguments were made before by others.4 I gathered them here, together with a few thoughts of my own.

-This essay analyses rare terms in abstract texts.
-However, it also illustrates the nature of Pali verse, and provides a good example of how to apply the Buddha's advise on deciding what his real teachings were.
+This essay analyzes rare terms in abstract texts.
+However, it also illustrates the nature of Pali verse, and provides a good example of how to apply the Buddha’s advice on deciding what his real teachings were.

 For accessibility I have mostly adopted common translations for Pali words—such as ‘form’ for rūpa—even though these may not be my personal preferences.